-- > Systems are in place for the safe arrival and departure of children.
+- Systems are in place for the safe arrival and departure of children.
 The times of the children's arrivals and departures are recorded.
-(See arrivals policy). - An independent head count of children is made in support of the register and a visual record of the number of children is displayed at all times. - > The arrival and departure times of adults staff, volunteers and visitors who are in the setting for more than 5 minutes are recorded. - Our systems prevent children from leaving our premises unnoticed. - External doors to the community centre corridor are secure and cannot be opened from the outside therefore minimising any risks from possible intruders. - An information poster is on display in the setting advising parents that in line with EYFS safeguarding requirements and our preschool policies Bunnies is a mobile phone free zone during normal preschool
+(See arrivals policy). - An independent head count of children is made in support of the register and a visual record of the number of children is displayed at all times. - The arrival and departure times of adults staff, volunteers and visitors who are in the setting for more than 5 minutes are recorded. - > Our systems prevent children from leaving our premises unnoticed. - External doors are secure and cannot be opened from the outside therefore minimising any risks from possible intruders.

-- sessions.
-Parents are therefore requested to refrain from answering calls, text messages or taking photos with their phones or cameras in the preschool. - The personal possessions of staff and volunteers are stored away from the children during sessions; staff, volunteers and students are not permitted to carry or use personal mobile phones or cameras in the classroom when children are present in the setting. - Photos of the children are taken by the preschool following parental consent; these photos are only to be taken on the preschools cameras/ tablets/ memory cards and will only be stored on the computers located within Bunnies or the setting's password protected laptop.
+- An information poster is on display in the classroom advising parents that in line with EYFS safeguarding requirements and our preschool policies Bunnies is a mobile phone free zone during normal preschool sessions.
+Parents are therefore requested to refrain from answering calls, text messages or taking photos with their phones or cameras in the preschool. - The personal possessions of staff and volunteers are securely stored during sessions; staff, volunteers and students are not permitted to carry or use personal mobile phones or cameras in the classroom when children are present in the setting.
+(The only phones permitted for use in the setting (unless in an emergency) is the Bunnies phone, 07754 305 185 and the phone with the number ending in 243). - Photos of the children are taken by the preschool following parental consent; these photos are only to be taken on the preschools cameras / tablets / memory cards and will only be stored on the computers located within Bunnies or the setting's password protected laptop.
 However, at public Pre School events (eg. Christmas and Easter concerts) parents/carers, family members and press photographers may take photographs of the public activity.
 If parents/carers do not wish their child to be included in such photographs, it is their responsibility to inform the preschool leader of this.
 Such photos are for private use only and must not be shared on social media.